 The motors can be controlled in three different ways, by specifying either the desired position, velocity, or torque (or force for linear motors).
 While the minimal example above uses the position control mode we will mostly use the velocity control mode.
-To do so we need to include the line once directly after initializing the motor device and use in the main loop to set the velocity to the value v.
+To do so we need to include the line motor.setPosition(float('+inf'))

+once directly after initializing the motor device and use